- Clinical science

 - High-flow priapism: high arterial influx and adequate outflow

-- Complete blood count and differential count, peripheral blood smear
+- Other: complete blood count and differential count, peripheral blood smear